rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 ---

 # Solution Structure
-As per our clean architecture/Onion architecture, The project structure is divided into several layers of Models, domain services, Application core and API which are following the practices of seperation of concerns for simplification and maintanable code
+As RxWeb follows the practices of `Clean Architecture`, Based upon this the project structure is divided into several layers of Models, domain services, Application core and API which adds the practices of seperation of concerns for simplification and maintanable code.

 The project solution contains six projects.
 They are :

 1. Models
 2. BoundedContext
-3. Domain
+3. UnitOfWork
-4. UnitOfWork
+4. Infrastructure
-5. Infrastructure
+5. Domain
 6. Api

 ## Models